cloudera/CAI_STUDIO_AGENT/docs/user_guide/tools.md

 This flexibility allows you to tailor tools for specific workflows and agent needs.

 To edit the the tool code or requirements, you can click on the `Edit Tool File` button in the "View Tool" page.
 Clicking it would redirect you to a AI workbench file deeplink, so that you can make your edits & test there.
 For security reasons, we don't allow editing of the tool files in the Studio UI.

+### S3 Reader Tool

+You can create a custom tool to connect to the environment’s S3 buckets on AWS workbenches where RAZ (Ranger Authorization Service) is enabled.
+Refer to https://pypi.org/project/raz-client/ for connection snippets.
+For more information on enabling RAZ in your environment, refer to https://docs.cloudera.com/management-console/cloud/fine-grained-access-control-aws/topics/raz-aws-register-env.html
+Note that you must have the appropriate permissions configured in Ranger to perform operations in S3.